usnistgov/mosaic/html/_sources/doc/ScriptingandAdvancedFeatures.txt

     plt.show()

 It is useful to visualize time-series data to highlight unique characteristics of a sample.
 For example the sample code above was used to load 1 second of monodisperse PEG28 data, sampled at 500 kHz.
 The data was read using a :py:class:`~mosaic.abfTrajIO.abfTrajIO` object similar to the examples above.
 The :py:meth:`~mosaic.metaTrajIO.metaTrajIO.popdata` command was used to take 500k data points (or 1 second) and then plot a time-series using matplotlib_ (see figure below).
-Calling popdata a second time will return the next *n* points.
+Calling :py:meth:`~mosaic.metaTrajIO.metaTrajIO.popdata` again will return the next *n* points.

 .. figure:: ../images/advancedFig2.png